The best souvenirs from Mexico for great travel gifts

 Huichol art is also internationally recognized, so much that there is a fantastic piece of work being exhibited at the Palais Royal Musée du Louvre de París, and there is a documentary made by the producer Michael Fitzgeral y Echevarría.

-It is important to mention about the Huichol art that the name of the craft is the same name of the indigenous culture, “Los Huicholes”, and, their creations are intensely connected to their traditions and their religiosity.
+It is important to mention that the Huichol art is named after the indigenous culture, “Los Huicholes”, and their creations are intensely connected to their traditions and their religiosity.

-As a souvenir the Huichol craft offers jewelry, belts, home decorations, toys, frames, masks, and other things, but, the most important creation of them is the pictures or likeness’ made with thread and colorful tiny beads.
+As a souvenir, the Huichol craft offers jewelry, belts, home decorations, toys, frames, masks, and other things, but the most important creation of them is the pictures or likenesses made with thread and colorful tiny beads.
 These creations are a form of communication of the Huicholes with their gods.

 huichole skull